working with stress

 Relaxation

-This doesn’t have to be something big - for me I find just finding 15 minutes to sit in peace with a cup of tea, or even a 15 minute walk in the park/beach or in nature can be a powerful ritual to reduce stress.
+Learning to practice daily relaxation techniques such as, meditation, gentle yoga or gentle exercise, infact anything that works for you.
+This doesn’t have to be something big - for me I find just finding 15 minutes to sit in peace with a cup of tea, or taking the time to become aware and count my breath (inhale for the count of 4 and then exhale for count of 4) can work wonders or even a 15 minute walk in the park/beach or anywhere in nature can be a powerful ritual to reduce stress.

 Sleep